nezaboodka/verstak/README.md

 change of compound data in "all-or-nothing" way is called a transaction.

-Работа с данными и отрисовка визуальных элементов может выполняться **асинхронно**. Асинхронное программирование комплексно поддерживается на всех уровнях библиотеки.
+Verstak supports asynchronous programming out of the box at all the layers, including transactions and visual elements rendering.

 Altogether it is called reactive transactional programming.
 Transactional reactivity means that state changes are being made in an isolated data snapshot and then, once atomically applied, are **consistently propagated** to corresponding visual components for (re)rendering.
 All that is done in automatic, seamless, and fine-grained way, because Verstak **takes full care of tracking dependencies** between visual components (observers) and state objects (observables).